qqqlab/madflight-docs/docs/Board-FC3.md

 RP2350B is the 80 pin / 48 GPIO variant of the Raspberry Pi RP2350 processor.

-RP2350 has dual core processors, plus dual single precision FPUs.
+RP2350 has dual core processors with dual single precision FPUs.

-_madflight_ uses float and is much happier with RP2350 than with RP2040 !

 _madflight_ uses a custom Serial library, because the default Arduino Serial transmitter blocks after sending a couple bytes.
 Something we don't want.